Mianyu: Life

 Mianyu was born on 8 March 1814 to Consort Ru in the Palace of Eternal Longevity.
-In 1820, shortly ater the death of Jiaqing Emperor in the Chengde Mountain Resort, Mianyu was granted a title of Prince Hui of the Second Rank (惠郡王) by Empress Dowager Gongci as the successor to the imperial throne has not been appointed.
+In 1820, shortly after the death of Jiaqing Emperor in the Chengde Mountain Resort, Mianyu was granted a title of Prince Hui of the Second Rank (惠郡王) by Empress Dowager Gongci as the successor to the imperial throne has not been appointed.
 In 1830, he performed Grand Sacrifices together with Yiwei, while in 1835 he made sacrifices together with Yishao, Prince Ding of the First Rank.
 In 1839, Mianyu was promoted to the prince of the first rank.
 In 1840, he performed Grand Sacrificial Rites twice.